Cloudify-PS/walle-cloudify-ui/README.md

   add an entry to override the default language, as follows:

       exports.i18n = {
-          language: 'de' // this is your locale string };
+          language: 'zh_CN' // this is your locale string };
+- Restart the server.